microsoft/MixedRealityToolkit-Unity/Documentation/README_ConstraintManager.md

 #### Constraint on movement

 Specifies which axes to prevent movement on.
-By default these axes will be global rather than local, but this can be changed below.
+By default, these axes will be global rather than local, but this can be changed below.
 Because this property is a flag, any number of options can be selected.

 * *X Axis*: Movement along the x-axis is constrained if selected.
 * *Y Axis*: Movement along the y-axis is constrained if selected.